Fangyuan Jiang, PhD

 • Nat.
 Energy, 2024 (first co-author)

-Efficient Defect Passivation
+Defect Passivation

 • We conducted hyperspectral photoluminescence microscopy to pinpoint the buried interface as the critical factor limiting the stability of perovskite solar cells.
 This leads to a successful collaboration where our collaborators demonstrated perovskite solar cells with exceptional efficiency and stability through efficient defect passivation.